CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 Tips, Tricks, and Insider Secrets

 • Doi Tung Royal Villa and Mae Fah Luang Garden: Located on the slopes of Doi Tung Mountain, the Royal Villa and Mae Fah Luang Garden offer stunning panoramic views and an insight into the life of the late Princess Mother of Thailand.
 The gardens are home to a diverse collection of flora.
-Learn more about visiting hours and guided tours on the Doi Tung Development Project website.

 • Choui Fong Tea Plantation: Just before reaching Mae Sai, stop by Choui Fong Tea Plantation, one of the most famous tea producers in Thailand.
 Wander through the lush tea fields, enjoy a cup of freshly brewed tea at their scenic cafe, and take part in a tea-tasting session.
 For more information on tours and tea products, visit the Choui Fong Tea website.

 • Mae Sai Border Market: Mae Sai is the northernmost town in Thailand, bordering Myanmar.
 Visit the Mae Sai Market for a wide range of goods, from local crafts to imported items from Myanmar and China.
 Remember to bring your passport if you plan to cross the border into Myanmar for a day trip.
-For more on crossing procedures and market details, check the Mae Sai Travel Guide.

 • Golden Triangle Park: Continue east to the Golden Triangle, where you can visit the Golden Triangle Park, offering panoramic views of the point where the Mekong River meets the Ruak River, forming the borders of Thailand, Laos, and Myanmar.
 Explore the Hall of Opium, a museum dedicated to the region’s history with the opium trade.
-For opening hours and ticket prices, refer to the Tourism Authority of Thailand website.

 Helpful Info

 • Travel Route and Road Conditions: The roads on this route are well-maintained but include steep and winding sections, particularly in the mountainous areas around Doi Tung and the Golden Triangle.
 Drive cautiously, especially during the early morning when fog can reduce visibility.
-Check the Thai Highway Department for current road conditions and live traffic updates.

 • Cultural Etiquette: The route passes through various hill tribe communities, including the Akha, Lahu, and Karen people.
 Be respectful of their customs and traditions.
 Always ask for permission before taking photos of locals and avoid pointing at people or religious objects.
 For cultural etiquette guidelines and tips on visiting hill tribe villages, consult Thailand Hilltribe Holidays.

 • Border Crossing: If you’re planning a day trip into Myanmar from Mae Sai, ensure you have the necessary documentation.
 Thai nationals and foreigners can typically get a day pass at the border for a small fee.
-For detailed information on visa requirements and border crossing regulations, visit the Ministry of Foreign Affairs, Thailand.

 Additional Resources